 The Entire Chargeback Representment Process Explained

-Chargeback representment is a process that can positively or negatively impact your business’s profitability.
+Chargeback representment is a process that can positively or negatively impact your business’s profitability and sustainability.
 Because it is such a powerful function, it is essential for merchants to understand the process.

 Accept It or Dispute It?

 Each time a cardholder files a chargeback, the merchant has two options: accept the chargeback or fight it.
 Merchants who choose to fight the chargebacks enter into the process of representment (sometimes called a chargeback reversal).
 Chargeback representment is the process a merchant uses to dispute a chargeback.
 It’s a chance to plead the merchant's case, prove the chargeback wasn’t warranted, and retrieve funds that rightfully belong to the merchant.
 The representment process should be taken very seriously, handled with the utmost care and attention to detail.

 Merchants will lose out on the profits from the sale in question if they refuse to engage in chargeback representment.
 Beyond that, though, refusing to take on friendly fraud reinforces in consumers’ minds that that this behavior is acceptable.
 If friendly fraud has no consequences, then consumers will keep doing it.